acoffman/indexmarks/README.md

 Planned Features
 ------------
 Everything works as is - however I would like to highlight the the search terms in the results and provide more intelligent text snippets rather than just the first few hundred characters.
 Extensions for other browsers would also increase its usefulness.
+Additionally, weighting search results based on title or h1 tags would probably improve the relevancy of the results.

 Author
 -------